 How do we account for these overall pictures of decline?
 Two standard arguments have tended to hold sway over the last few years among humanists within Harvard.
 Falling Humanities concentrators, so these arguments run, is (i) Harvard-specific; and (ii) caused by financial aid.
 Neither of these arguments withstands scrutiny.
-Figure 9 shows our peer institutions very much level pegging for Humanities concentrators, and unpublished statistics from Harvard College demonstrate that there is only a small differential in Humanities concentrators between fully financially-aided students and all other students.8
+Figure 10 shows our peer institutions very much level pegging for Humanities concentrators, while Figure 11 reveals only a small differential in Humanities concentrators between fully financially-aided